Search for celebrities on Ancestry.com!Marguerite Barbariol

 A resident of Atherton from 1944 until 1971, when she and her husband moved to Menlo Park, Mrs. Pahland died at University Convalescent Hospital in Menlo Park.

 Mrs. Pahland grew up in San Miguel, California, and met her husband, Henry J. Pahland, when she moved to Los Angeles.
-The Pahlands were married in 1929, raised a family and traveled the world.
+The Pahlands were marriage in 1929, raised a family and traveled the world.
 Mr. Pahland died in 1978.

 A homemaker most of her life, Mrs. Pahland also stayed active in numerous social and charitable organizations, her family said.
 She loved playing bridge and gardening, and took great pride in her family, they said.